Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Settings.md

 ### Custom Activity

 You can enable the **Use Custom Activity** option to override the activity that opens when the user taps the notification.
-By default, your app will use `UnityPlayerActivity`.
+By default, your app will use the only active activity in your app, if there is more than one activity, then it will use either `UnityPlayerActivity` or `UnityPlayerGameActivity` (since Unity 2023.1), depending on which one is available.

 ### Custom Icons